Techytobii/introduction-to-jenkins/README.md

 # WHAT IS JENKINS

 Jenkins is widely employed as a crucial CI/CD tool for automating software development processes.
-Teams utilize Jenkins to automate building, testing, and deploying applications, streamlining the development lifecycle.
+Teams utilize Jenkins to automate building, testing, and deploying applications, streamlining the developments lifecycle.
 With Jenkins popelines, developers can execute entire workflows as code, ensuring consistent and reproducible builds.

 # Getting Started With Jenkins